tomhallmain/simple_image_compare/README.md

 ## Move Marks Window Behavior

-When the move marks window is open -- with or without GUI -- marks can be moved to a target directory with the GUI elements if visible, or by pressing the Enter key.
+When the move marks window is open -- with or without GUI -- marks can be moved to a target directory by pressing the Enter key, or with the GUI elements if visible.
 After pressing the Enter key, a number of things can occur:

 - If no target directories have been set, a folder picker window will open to set a new directory.